 The glucose metabolism of cancer cells creates highly alkaline conditions inside the cell (higher than that of normal cells), which promotes its aggressive behavior.

 This acidification provoked by tumors is an advantage for them; Kato (2013) found that although "acidic pH is toxic to many cells, including tumors", tumors that have managed to adapt to an acidic condition then "use it for their own cellular activation, this increases drug resistance and leads to more aggressive behavior" (12).

 Ibrahim-Hashim and Estrella (13) describe how this acidity helps tumors proliferate: "... by inducing genome instability, promoting local invasion and metastases, inhibiting anti-tumor immunity, and conferring resistance to chemo- and radio-therapies".

-It follows that neutralizing tumor acidity on a local level could help control metastasis, therapy would increase extracellular pH (making it more alkaline) and decrease intracellular pH (making it more acidic or neutral).
-But, Estrella and Ibrahim-Hashim report that the phenomenon is poorly understood and that buffer therapy has not been effective.
+But, Estrella and Ibrahim-Hashim report that the phenomenon is poorly understood and that this buffering therapy has not been effective against tumors.
 They recommend looking for "alternative approaches and agents that will directly or indirectly raise tumor pH to be used in combination with chemo or immune therapy."

 Alkaline environments may promote some cancers

 Khajah and his team (14), found that an alkaline microenvironment enhances their invasive potential of endocrine-resistant breast cancer cells.
-And caution that some " newer therapeutic strategies aimed at reversing or even alkalinizing pH of the extracellular matrix may be counter-productive for endocrine resistant cells." and warns "against indiscriminate application of alkalinising drug therapy.".
+And caution that some "newer therapeutic strategies aimed at reversing or even alkalinizing pH of the extracellular matrix may be counter-productive for endocrine resistant cells," and wars "against indiscriminate application of alkalinising drug therapy."